 Certification by the head of household is normally sufficient verification.
-If the CCHA has reasonable doubts about a separation or divorce, the PHA will require the family to document the divorce, or separation.
+If the CCHA has reasonable doubts about a separation or divorce, the CCHA will require the family to provide documentation of the divorce or separation.

 A certified copy of a divorce decree, signed by a court officer, is required to document that a couple is divorced.